 Your question is very good.
 Recently, many brothers and sisters also ask us about this question.
-Let’s seek it together below.
+Let’s seek it together.

 Many brothers and sisters all believe these words said by Paul.
-Yet first we should know that Paul’s words can just represent man’s words but cannot represent God’s words.
-There are sixty-six books in the entire Bible, but not one verse records that God said that all scripture is inspired by God or that all the words in the Bible are the word of God.
+Yet first we should know Paul’s words are just man’s words but cannot represent God’s words.
+There are sixty-six books in the entire Bible, but no one verse records that God said that all scripture is inspired by God or that the words in the Bible are all the words of God.
 Since God didn’t say that, then does Paul’s statement conform with?
 Are there words of the as proof?
 If this statement by Paul is corroborated by the words of the Lord or the Holy Spirit, then we should accept and obey that.
 This is completely in line with the Lord’s intentions.
 No matter who he is, as long as his words are not supported by the words of the or the Holy Spirit, we cannot accept them blindly.
 We men are only men, are created beings.
 So, our words cannot represent the ’s will.
-The Lord Jesus we believe in is the lord of heaven.
+The Lord Jesus we believe in is the Lord of heaven.
 Only by practicing according to God’s words can we be approved by God.